-The Hope Food Pantry is operating with a Drive-Thru format on Church Street for the foreseeable future.
-Since we are pre-packing bags with specific items, donations of money are the best way to help the food pantry effort.
+While the Hope Food Pantry seeks donations of specific items, monetary donations continue to be the best way to help the food pantry effort.
+As a member of the Northern Illinois Food Bank and its purchasing power, donations to Hope Food Pantry stretch a little further.
 Several employers in the area are matching or even doubling donations made to help the Covid-19 pandemic.
 Please check with your employers to see if this is available!
 Copies of the IRS 501(3)C Determination Letter are available for "Hope Food Distribution Services, NFP" if needed.

 Visit www.thehopefoodpantry.org to donate online.